Buying a Heart-Cut Diamond (Tips and Tricks)

 What is a Heart-Cut Diamond?

 Heart cuts create diamonds shaped like the traditional symbol of love, an idealized heart.
-(In other words, a heart cut looks more or less like this: ❤️).
+A heart cut looks more or less like this: ❤️.

-Let’s get familiar with the anatomy of the heart-cut diamond.
+Let’s get familiar with the anatomy of the heart cut.
 It consists of seven different parts:

 - Cleft: the point that’s turned inward at the top of the stone.

 - Lobes: the two rounded edges, also at the top of the stone.

 - Belly: the middle of the diamond.

 - Point: the bottom point of the stone.